-We discovered Stand Up Paddleboarding on the Maine Coast, and found "SUP" to be fun, and pretty simple as a skier.
-It's refreshing too if you fall in the freezing salt waters of the Atlantic.
+Stand Up Paddleboarding on the Maine Coast, we discovered and found “SUP” to be fun, and pretty simple as a skier.
+It’s refreshing too if you fall in the freezing salt waters of the Atlantic.

 The best part of paddle boarding is the core workout for your ski physique.
 Your abs are engaged as you paddle and your leg muscles are firing as you balance on the wide board.
 And much like skiing and snowboarding, you are distracted from the “exercise” because you’re focused on the scenery, the water and riding the surf.
 You can ride the board in the waves or just paddle yourself around a bay, lake or pond.